Build Habits Without Willpower: Environment First

 The most effective habit-builders know something different: willpower is for emergencies, not systems.
 If you need willpower to maintain a habit, the habit isn't designed right.

 The evidence against willpower-as-strategy is strong and consistent.
 Research by Roy Baumeister and others identified what became known as ego depletion: the finding that self-control draws on a limited resource that depletes through use.
-While the "glucose model" of ego depletion has been challenged in subsequent replications, the broader finding holds - that exerting self-control in one domain reduces its availability in others.
+While the "glucose model" of ego depletion has been challenged in subsequent replications, and the real link between nutrition and willpower turns out to be subtler than blood sugar alone, the broader finding holds, that exerting self-control in one domain reduces its availability in others.

 The Architecture of Frictionless Good Habits